RomainFrancony/AskIt/readme.md

 # Ask It

-Inspire from [strawpoll](http://strawpoll.me) ,this is an website that allows you to create share polls, you can see the evolution of the result in real time.
-I developed his application in order to discover Node.
+Inspire from [strawpoll](http://strawpoll.me), this is a website that allows you to create share polls, you can see the evolution of the result in real time.
+I developed this application in order to discover Node.

 ### Live demo